carbon-language/carbon-lang/docs/design/expressions/member_access.md

 except when the member was found by a search of a facet type scope in a simple member access expression.

--   For a simple member access `a.b` where `b` names a member of an interface `I`:
+For a simple member access `a.b` where `b` names a member of an interface `I`:

 -   If the interface member was found by searching a non-facet-type scope `T`, for example a class or an adapter, then `impl` lookup is performed for `T as I`.
-For example:
-        -   `MyClass.AliasForInterfaceMember` finds the member of the `impl MyClass as I`, not the interface member.
-        -   `my_value.AliasForInterfaceMember`, with `my_value: MyClass`, finds
-            the member of the `impl MyClass as I`, and performs [instance binding](#instance-binding) if the member is an instance member.
     -   In the case where the member was found in a base class of the class that was searched, `T` is the derived class that was searched, not the base class in which the name was declared.
     -   More generally, if the member was found in something the type extends, such as a facet type or mixin, `T` is the type that was initially searched, not what it extended.
 -   Otherwise, `impl` lookup is not performed:

-        -   `MyInterface.AliasForInterfaceMember` finds the member in the interface `MyInterface` and does not perform `impl` lookup.
--   For a compound member access `a.(b)` where `b` names a member of an interface `I`, `impl` lookup is performed for `T as I`, where:
-    -   If `b` is an instance member, `T` is the type of `a`.
-        -   `my_value.(Interface.InstanceInterfaceMember)()`, where `my_value`
-            is of type `MyClass`, uses `MyClass as Interface`.
-        -   `MyClass.(Interface.InstanceInterfaceMember)()` uses
-            `type as Interface`.
-    -   Otherwise, `a` is implicitly converted to `I`, and `T` is the result of symbolically evaluating the converted expression.
-        -   `MyClass.(Interface.NonInstanceInterfaceMember)()` uses
-            `MyClass as Interface`.
-        -   `my_value.(Interface.NonInstanceInterfaceMember)()` is an error
-            unless `my_value` implicitly converts to a type.
+For example:

 ```carbon
 interface Addable {